 So naturally I turned to our good friends at Google, yes, I Googled that stuff!
 I found my remote for the winch, and then went to unwind the cable.
 I tried to rotate the clutch on the winch to free spool and it wouldn’t budge.
 Checking Google again, it appeared that the thing should just rotate freely.
 I tried pulling, pushing, looking for a hidden release.
 Nothing.
 I could pull a little of the cable out, but was afraid to get it all the way out and not be able to winch it back in.
 The nearest anchor point was a good distance away.

 I also noted that I didn’t have tow straps.
-Thinking I was brilliant, I checked my various packs in the back of the Jeep for my p-cord and realized I didn’t have any of that either.
+Thinking I was brilliant, I checked my various packs in the back of the vehicle for my p-cord and realized I didn’t have any of that either.

 Now growing frustrated and slightly defeated, I went back to digging.
 The only other option was to call a coworker, but that would ensure I would never live down getting stuck.
 I mean, who wants to deal with that, right?